 How does WLTP affect me?

 WLTP was introduced so that the driving figures that manufacturers publish are more reflective of real world driving.
-That means that the figures for emissions and fuel economy should be more accurate.
+That means that the figures displayed on sites like ours for emissions and fuel economy should be more accurate.

 How might that affect you?
 Well, it’ll help you make a more informed decision when it comes to purchasing your next vehicle, as you’ll be able to better understand how much a vehicle will cost to run on a day-to-day basis.
 Maybe a particular car on your shortlist will cost you a bit more a month to buy, but if it’ll save you on the cost of fuel over a less expensive model, then perhaps it’s worth it.

-As well as fuel consumption, of course, WLTP will determine the CO2 emissions for a particular vehicle, and it is those CO2 emissions that determines how much VED – or road tax – a vehicle is subject to.
-In April 2020, the vehicle tax system in the UK will use WLTP-only figures, moving away from the NEDC figures for good.
+As well as fuel consumption, of course, WLTP will determine the CO2 emissions for a particular vehicle, and it is those CO2 emissions that determine how much VED – or road tax – a vehicle is subject to.
+From April 2020, the vehicle tax system in the UK has used WLTP-only figures, moving away from the NEDC figures for good.
+From April 2021, the first-year tax rate will be increasing for vehicles in VED bands D-M.

 Which vehicles will be affected by WLTP?